-Remember a job’s not for life – take what you can from your job even if you see it as a stepping stone in your career.
-Set yourself goals and establish what skills you want to develop from your current role before you make your next career move.
+Remember a job's not for life - take what you can from your job even if you see it as a stepping stone in your career.
+Set yourself goals and establish what skills yo want to develop from your current role before you make your next career move.

 The day-to-day grind can often bring with it issues in the work place and it can be easy to loose perspective.
 Stand back and keep your cool and don't get caught up in trivial events such as office politics.
 Ask yourself in a years time will this have baring on your life - if it's a no then keep level headed and take it in your stride.

-Call the shots
+Call the Shots

-Talk to management if there is an element of your work that is making you unhappy.
+Talk the management if there is an element of your work that is making you unhappy.
 It may be that a salary increase, a shift in responsibility or even a desk move could be an easy antidote to any problems.
 Having a good working relationship with your senior team means you can address any issues before they boil over and affect your own productivity.

 Investing time in getting to know your work colleagues should be one of your priorities.
 You probably see as much of your colleagues as you do your own family, so making lasting connections will make your working day far more appealing - and when the chips are down you have support around you.

-When is it too much love?!
+When is it too much love!?

-And, if after reading this you really can not see yourself loving your role or even liking it perhaps it’s time to look for something new.
-Don’t make rash decisions and consider your career goals and the main motivators for why you want to leave so you can ensure you love your next job.
+And, if after reading this you really can not see yourself loving tour role or even liking it perhaps it's time to look for something new.
+Don't make rash decisions and consider your career goals and the main motivators for why you want to leave so you can ensure you love your next job.